IhorLeonov/dexola-camp_project/README.md

 ## Overview

-Welcome to the Dexola Camp app!
+Welcome to Dexola Camp app!
 This application was built with HTML, CSS, Sass, React and Vite.
 Current version provides a user-friendly interface to explore the world of NFT projects, featuring an eye-catching NFT images, information about the StarRunner Blockchain Ecosystem, list of top NFTs, and form to connect with our community.